What is the best technique for washing my hands to avoid getting the flu?

 How should linens, eating utensils and dishes of persons infected with flu virus be handled?

 Linens, eating utensils, and dishes belonging to those who are sick do not need to be cleaned separately, but importantly these items should not be shared without washing thoroughly first.
 Linens (such as bed sheets and towels) should be washed by using household laundry soap and tumbled dry on a hot setting.
 Individuals should avoid "hugging" laundry prior to washing it to prevent contaminating themselves.
 Individuals should wash their hands with soap and water or alcohol-based hand rub immediately after handling dirty laundry.
 Eating utensils should be washed either in a dishwasher or by hand with water and soap.Can I get a seasonal flu shot at Aurora University?

-Yes, Aurora University will again partner with the VNA of Fox Valley to provide our annual vaccination clinic on Tuesday, October 5, 2010 from 11 a.m.- 2 p.m. in Thornton Gymnasium and Thursday, October 28, 2010 from 4pm-7pm in UBH North.
+Yes, Aurora University will again partner with the VNA of Fox Valley to provide our annual vaccination clinic on Tuesday, September 30, 2014 from 11:00 a.m.-1:00 p.m. (location TBA) and Wednesday, October 15, 2014 from 5:00-6:30 p.m. in UBH South.
 No appointment required.
-Seasonal flu shots, Pneumonia shots, Tetanus-Diphtheria-Pertussis shots and the Meningitis shot will be available.
+Seasonal flu shots and Tetanus-Diphtheria-Pertussis shots will be available.
 Payment can be made by cash or check the day of the clinic.